JanKaczmarski/remitlyHomeExercise2024/README.md

         ├── multipleResourceAwsIamRolePolicy.json
         └── noResourceAwsIamRolePolicy.json
 ```

-`support` dir holds structs, used to extract json to go readable data and support functions \
-`validate` dir holds package that does the task and there are units test in there too\
-`validate/test_files` are json files used to unit test ResourceValidation func\
-`main.go` used to run program and accept parameters\
-`iamPolicy.json` is a json file which holds the AWS::IAM::Role Policy provided in task description
+The `support` directory holds structs used to extract JSON into Go-readable data and support functions.
+The `validate` directory contains packages that perform the validation task along with unit tests.
+The `validate/test_files` directory contains JSON files used for unit testing the `ResourceValidation` function. `main.go` is used to run the program and accept parameters, and `iamPolicy.json` is a JSON file containing the AWS IAM Role Policy provided in the task description.